SamDuprey/boilermake2024/README.md

 # Artikulate

 ## Inspiration
 The shift towards short-term content in recent years, particularly on social media platforms like TikTok, reflects a broader trend in the way the modern generation consumes and engages with information.
 Platforms like TikTok thrive on engaging visuals and user-generated content, catering to decreasing attention spans.
+We aimed to create a product capable of transorming traditional text regarding realms like news, education content, and stories, into a more engaging format for the newer generations.

 ## What it does